vikashk1/node/doc/api/util.md

 * Returns: {boolean}

 Returns `true` if the value is an [async function][].
-Note that this only reports back what the JavaScript engine is seeing;
+This only reports back what the JavaScript engine is seeing;
 in particular, the return value may not match the original source code if a transpilation tool was used.